pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/05-the-pathological-envy-cycle.md

 5.10 Expected Relief Probability (ERP)

-At each iteration, the system implicitly estimates Expected Relief Probability (ERP)—the likelihood that further action will reduce shame.
+At each iteration, the system implicitly estimates Expected Relief Probability (ERP): the likelihood that further action will reduce shame.
 As escalation fails repeatedly, ERP decreases.

 ERP governs whether escalation continues, terminates, or collapses; it is not assumed to be consciously computed, but reflects the system’s implicit estimation of solvability.